He should have started Grade 3 this week. Instead, I’m keeping him busy with the latest download, Dora and the Lost City of Gold.

 Clearly, something went wrong along the way…

-Who says what in the Canadian’s decentralized education system?
+Who says what in Canada’s decentralized education system?

 In Canada, Prime Minister Justin Trudeau doesn’t get to say “hey, teachers, leave those kids alone!” or “wake me up when September ends.”